shradhaverma001/weather-forecast/README.md

 -> User needs to select any of the 2 options by selecting 1 or 2

+-> In the first choice, the user gets to know the current weather by entering the Latitude and Longitude of the location.

-As of now, for choice 2, we are supporting previous 2 days & future 2 days feature only for dates today or maximum 5 days before today.
+-> As of now, for choice 2, we are supporting previous 2 days & future 2 days feature only for dates today or maximum 5 days before today.